 m are numbers from 0 to 1.
 Examples are shown below.

-In this example, the sample is the 1/10th of all data:
+In this example, the sample is 1/10th of all data:

 SAMPLE 1/10 OFFSET 1/2

-Here, the sample of 10% is taken from the second half of data.
+Here, a sample of 10% is taken from the second half of the data.

 ARRAY JOIN Clause¶